-However, the Bankruptcy Code does restrict the number of bankruptcy discharges a person may be eligible to receive during a specific period.
-Therefore, you can file bankruptcy again, but whether you qualify for a bankruptcy discharge depends on your previous bankruptcy filing.
+However, the Bankruptcy Code does restrict the number of bankruptcy discharges a person may receive during a specific period.
+Therefore, you can file for bankruptcy again, but whether you qualify for a bankruptcy discharge depends on your previous bankruptcy filing.

 What is a Bankruptcy Discharge?

-The main purpose of filing a Chapter 7 or Chapter 13 case is to eliminate debts that you cannot afford to repay.
+The main purpose of filing a Chapter 7 or Chapter 13 case is to eliminate debts you cannot afford.
 A bankruptcy discharge is a court order that eliminates your legal liability to repay certain debts.
 Creditors cannot take any actions to collect a debt that is discharged through bankruptcy.

 Most debts are eligible for a discharge in bankruptcy.
-For example, you can generally get rid of your medical debts, credit card bills, personal loans, old rent payments, and most personal judgments by filing for bankruptcy relief.
+For example, you can eliminate medical debts, credit card bills, personal loans, old rent payments, and most personal judgments by filing for bankruptcy relief.
 Most tax debts, alimony, student loans, child support, and debts owed to the government are not dischargeable in bankruptcy.

 Also, a bankruptcy discharge does not eliminate a secured lien on property.
-Therefore, you cannot get rid of a mortgage or car title loan through bankruptcy, but you could give up the property in full satisfaction of the loan if you do not want to continue paying the loan.
+Therefore, you cannot discharge a mortgage or car loan through bankruptcy.
+However, you could forfeit the property and fully satisfy the loan if you do not want to continue loan payments.

 Therefore, filing bankruptcy without obtaining a bankruptcy discharge can be a waste of time and money.
 Without the discharge, you continue to owe all your debts even though you filed for bankruptcy relief.

-However, there could be instances in which filing another bankruptcy case, even if you do not receive a bankruptcy discharge, could be beneficial.
-For instance, one can stretch out undischarged debts by filing a Chapter 13 immediately after a Chapter 7 to stretch out debts that were not dischargeable in the Chapter 7 case could prove helpful.
+However, there are instances in which filing another bankruptcy, even if there’s no discharge, could be beneficial.
+For instance, one can stretch out undischarged debts by filing a Chapter 13 immediately after a Chapter 7.
 Filing bankruptcy again that soon can be tricky.
 It is best to consult an experienced bankruptcy attorney before attempting back-to-back bankruptcy filings.